gem/oq-engine/doc/engine/What's-new.md

 calculators `classical_risk` and `classical_bcr`: this has been fixed now.

 18. We fixed a few export bugs.
-Now the XML exporter for mean and quantile loss curves and maps work properly in all situations/
+Now the XML exporters for mean and quantile loss curves and maps work properly in all situations.
+Also, the XML exporters for the Uniform Hazard Spectra have been rewritten to export from the datastore, not from the database.

 6. We are not storing anymore the epsilon matrix in event based and scenario risk calculations.
 There was no strong reason to persist it,